 Each course is worth 3 credit hours.
-Students must enroll for a total of 6 credit hours or the two courses listed below).
+Full-time JD students must enroll for a total of 6 credit hours (the two courses listed below).
 Part-time JD students interested in a two week option should contact email@example.com.

 Six (6) Credits Total:

 This course will provide students with instruction on new legal concepts, jurisprudence, and institutions reflecting the globalization of commerce.
 Particular attention will be given to the expansion and operations of the European Union, the Organization for Economic Cooperation & Development (OECD), the European Bank for Reconstruction and Development, London law firms, and other agencies and organizations that impact international trade and commerce.